SomdattaNag/Security-Screening-System/README.md

 # FaceAlert

-Developed a real-time security alert system using face recognition to scan individuals at checkpoints (example: hotels, airports etc.) and verify them against a Security Watchlist dataset.
+Developed a real-time security alert system using face recognition to scan individuals at checkpoints (example: hotels, airports etc.) and verify them against a  dataset, consisting of individuals under security watchlist (wanted/banned/runaway crminals).
 If no match is found, a safe alarm is triggered, indicating the individual is clear to proceed.
 If a match is detected, the system activates a threat alarm and sends an email alert to authorities.

 # Tech Stack: OpenCV, face_recognition, SMTPLib, Winsound